 The basic units of emotional communication during everyday interactions have been called the bid and the response.
 It is by studying these important bid-response patterns that researchers can now predict relationship separation with uncanny accuracy.

 Emotional communication is when a couple creates relationship-relevant meaning between them for the purpose of maintaining their connection.
 This can be sharing a special song, giving a smile, sharing a laugh, bringing a small gift, touching in respectful and caring ways or helping your partner in small, meaningful ways.
 All these are relevant for them as a unique couple.
 This type of communication is the life-blood of a relationship.
 It allows shared meaning and emotion to flow and grow between the partners.
+It cracks the code for emotionally healthy relationships.

 Paying attention to each other’s ways of trying to connect is what’s important.
 It doesn’t necessarily have to be deep and meaningful communication.
 You don’t even have to agree with each other.
 The most important thing is how you pay attention to each other.